Handling Tough Financial Times with Crisis Management

 Step 4: Address Emergencies Immediately

 When faced with a sudden expense, act as quickly as you can.
-It is best to avoid delaying payments or borrowing money unnecessarily, as this can lead to high-interest debt.
+It’s best to avoid delaying payments or borrowing money unnecessarily, as this can lead to high-interest debt.
 Focus on paying for urgent, essential expenses first and set up payment plans for less critical costs if needed.

 Keeping an emergency fund can save you from relying on costly credit options like payday loans, which often have interest rates exceeding 10%.
 Even a modest emergency fund can make a big difference in staying financially secure during tough times.